 This is a great gluten-free crust that can be rolled out.
 The recipe has been adapted and veganized from Gluten-Free On A Shoe String.
+I include an option to use date paste (a whole food) in place of refined sugar.

 2 1/2 cups All Purpose Gluten-Free Flour (We use Bob’s Red Mill)